spatialthoughts/courses/docs/python-foundation-output/07_third_party_modules.md

 See this [comparison of pip and conda](https://www.anaconda.com/blog/understanding-conda-and-pip) to understand the differences.

+You may also use [Mamba](https://mamba.readthedocs.io/en/latest/index.html) as an alternate open-source package manager that is fully compatible with conda.

 ## Calculating Distance

 We have already installed the `geopy` package in our environment. `geopy` comes with functions that have already implemented many distance calculation formulae.